orcasound/orcasite/README.md

 `npm install`

+You can then return to the root directory

+`cd ..`

-For the moment, there is only one feed to listen to.
-To create the feed in the database, start a console in the root directory:
+The freshly created database is empty.
+To create a feed in the database, start an Elixir console in the root directory:

 `iex -S mix`